Shathe/ML-Superpixels/README.md

 The current compiled files may not work for your computer.

-For windows users, [JamesPatrick1014](https://github.com/JamesPatrick1014) compiled and provided the .exe files.
+For windows users, thanks to [JamesPatrick1014](https://github.com/JamesPatrick1014) compiled and provided the .exe files.
 For using the, just change the first line of the .sh file so these are called instead.

 ### Generate a sparse ground-truth from a dense-labeled ground-truth